makersacademy/airport_challenge/README.md

 ### About the tests

-The tests are currently unit tests without an integration test.
+The tests are currently unit tests and a multiple planes feature test.
 This project does not have 100% test coverage due to one update weather function in airport.rb.
-The only way I could think of for testing this method would be effectively testing a mock, so it is not included here.
-This function could, however, be easily tested in a feature test.
+The only way I could think of for testing this method in a unit test would be effectively testing a mock, so it is not included here.
+I attempted to test this in a feature test but despite working in irb, always returned the initially set value for weather and so is not included here.